 7. How do I involve my vendor partners, and how early in the planning process?
 How will they help my planning?
-Is it possible that two or more of my vendors will collaborate with each other on my behalf?
+Is it possible that two or more of my vendors will collaborate on my behalf?

 Andrew: We love to get involved as early as possible and work with other vendors on integrations.
 As part of an implementation (and often even before we have a specific client to work for), we’ll lend our xAPI expertise to help them implement xAPI and improve existing implementations.
 We’re also very happy to work with prospective clients on developing a learning measurement strategy, which is a vital first step before fully deploying the technology to fulfill that strategy.

-8. We’re at the early stages of considering a learning tech stack approach, but I am wondering if this a “one and done” kind of thing?
+8. We’re at the early stages of considering a learning tech stack approach, but I am wondering if this is a “one and done” kind of thing.
 Or, can I start small and integrate more technologies or functionality later?

-Andrew: You should definitely start small and build.
+Andrew: You should start small and build.
 This is such a vital message as a lot of organizations can be put off by the enormity of the task and never get started.
 So just start somewhere.
-In relation to learning analytics we often hear organizations say something like “if we had just started collecting learning data 4 years ago when we first talked about this, we’d now have 4 years worth of data to build on.
-Our xAPI xApril case studies include a few organizations who have started small and built up.
+Concerning learning analytics we often hear organizations say something like “If we had just started collecting learning data 4 years ago when we first talked about this, we’d now have 4 years’ worth of data to build on.
+Our xAPI xApril case studies include a few organizations that have started small and built up.

-9. One problem at a very large Fortune 500 company I work with is, since they use CSoD for hiring, payroll and training, we, as instructional designers, are not allowed into the system to view any data, not even the results of training.
-Hopefully this sort of a tech stack avoids that issue.
+9. One problem at a very large Fortune 500 company I work with is, that since they use CSoD for hiring, payroll, and training, we, as instructional designers, are not allowed into the system to view any data, not even the results of training.
+Hopefully, this sort of tech stack avoids that issue.

 10. What is the high-level pricing model?

-Pam: Pricing for Training Orchestra is based on a number of factors including the number of sessions, the number of administrators, and the how much of the full feature set you require.
+Pam: Pricing for Training Orchestra is based on several factors including the number of sessions, the number of administrators, and how much of the full feature set you require.
 It’s a SaaS software license model with a monthly fee, along with some upfront implementation efforts/costs.
-Training Orchestra pricing and package information is available here.
+Training Orchestra pricing and package information are available here.

 Andrew: We offer pricing tiers based on functionality.
 You can learn more here.